taikinman/langrila/README.md

 - Basic usage with simple text prompt
     - ChatGPT of OpenAI
-    - ChatGPT of Azure OpenAI
+    - ChatGPT on Azure OpenAI
-    - Gemini on Google AI
+    - Gemini of Google AI
     - Gemini on VertexAI
     - Claude of Anthropic
-    - Claude using Amazon Bedrock
+    - Claude on Amazon Bedrock
 - Image input
 - Message system in langrila
 - Multi-turn conversation with multiple client